 Great African Seaforest, Habitat of Hope

 Every new generation has experienced a different version of the kelp forest.
-The numbers of bigger, commercially valuable animals like the reef fishes, lobster and abalone have steadily declined over the years and in their place, the invertebrates like urchins and starfish have thrived.
-The Great African Seaforest is growing and is still full of life – so much so that we are still discovering new species – but it is far from pristine.
-Our Great African Seaforest Habitat of Hope represents the kelp forest of our dreams: a balanced ecosystem thriving in biodiversity and abundance for the benefit of fishing communities, tourists, divers, and our wonderful ocean kin.
+The numbers of larger, commercially valuable animals, such as reef fishes, lobster and abalone, have steadily declined over the years.
+In their place, invertebrates such as urchins and starfish have thrived.
+The Great African Seaforest is still brimming with life – so much so that we are still discovering new species.
+But it is far from pristine.

 Global Kelp Forests Under Pressure

-Kelp forests are large underwater forests that cover about 25% of the earth’s coastline.
+Kelp forests are large underwater forests that cover about 30% of the earth’s coastline.
 As our climate changes, so do they.

 Regions that have experienced drastic declines